Table of Content

 Cleaning up pet accidents on wool rugs is far more efficient than trying to remove stains from a synthetic rug.
 Synthetic rug fibers are not natural and are made from petroleum products.
 When a pet has an accident on a synthetic rug, the stain drains through on to the backside of the rug.
 The stain, if unnoticed, can damage the flooring underneath, and stays trapped along with the scent of urine.

-When chemicals are used to clean the stain, they break down the spray protection that synthetic rugs come with.
+When chemicals are used to clean the stain, they break down the spray protection than synthetic rugs come with.
 The fibers become sticky and begin to collect dust and other elements from the air.
 In a short amount of time, the area that was cleaned with a chemical will start to look gray.
-This is because dust particles have stuck to the rugs fibers.
+This is because dust particles have stuck to the rug's fibers.
 When this happens there is really no way to keep this rug looking clean.
 Spots just show in the places that the rugs original finish has broken down.

 KIDS AND THEIR STAINS